officialHaze/raildog_api/README.md

 ```

 NOTE: This API has been written in typescript, and the build folder is not included, so make sure you have typescript installed globally
-      or you can simply install it for the current project by typing the following commands:
+      or you can simply install it for the current project by typing the following command:
       ```
       npm install typescript
       ```